AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 * Change the status of a task or mark it complete
 * Upload new versions and then resubmit them for approval <!--do they have to send to frame.io again?-->

-For more information about reviewing assets in Frame.io, see [].
+For more information about reviewing assets in Frame.io, see [].<!-- will ask FIO team if they are creating a specific article for this -->

 ## Review and approve assets